Khwarazm: Khwarazmian Empire

 The date of the founding of the Khwarazmian dynasty remains debatable.
 During a revolt in 1017, Khwarezmian rebels murdered Abu'l-Abbas Ma'mun and his wife, Hurra-ji, sister of the Ghaznavid sultan Mahmud.
 In response, Mahmud invaded and occupied the region of Khwarazm, which included Nasa and the ribat of Farawa.
 As a result, Khwarazm became a province of the Ghaznavid Empire from 1017 to 1034.
-In 1077, the governorship of the province, which since 1042/1043 belonged to the Seljuqs, fell into the hands of Anush Tigin Gharchai, a former Turkic slave of the Seljuq sultan.
-In 1141, the Seljuq Sultan Ahmed Sanjar was defeated by the Qara Khitai at the battle of Qatwan, and Anush Tigin's grandson Ala ad-Din Atsiz became a vassal to Yelü Dashi of the Qara Khitan.
+In 1077, the governorship of the province, which since 1042/1043 belonged to the Seljuqs, fell into the hands of Anushtegin Gharchai, a former Turkic slave of the Seljuq sultan.
+In 1141, the Seljuq Sultan Ahmed Sanjar was defeated by the Qara Khitai at the battle of Qatwan, and Anush Tigin's grandson Ala ad-Din Atsiz became a vassal to Yelü Dashi of the Qara Khitai.

 Sultan Ahmed Sanjar died in 1156.
-As the Seljuk state fell into chaos, the Khwarezm-Shahs expanded their territories southward.
-In 1194, the last Sultan of the Great Seljuq Empire, Toghrul III, was defeated and killed by the Khwarezm ruler Ala ad-Din Tekish, who conquered parts of Khorasan and western Iran.
+As the Seljuk state fell into chaos, the Khwarazm-Shahs expanded their territories southward.
+In 1194, the last Sultan of the Great Seljuq Empire, Toghrul III, was defeated and killed by the Khwarazm ruler Ala ad-Din Tekish, who conquered parts of Khorasan and western Iran.
 In 1200, Tekish died and was succeeded by his son, Ala ad-Din Muhammad, who initiated a conflict with the Ghurids and was defeated by them at Amu Darya (1204).
-Following the sack of Khwarizm, Muhammad appealed for aid from his suzerain, the Qara Khitai who sent him an army.
+Following the sack of Khwarizm, Muhammad appealed for aid from his suzerain, the Qara Khitai, ai who sent him an army.
 With this reinforcement, Muhammad won a victory over the Ghorids at Hezarasp (1204) and forced them out of Khwarizm.

 Mongol conquest by Genghis Khan

-The Khwarezmid Empire ruled over all of Persia in the early 13th century under Shah ʿAlāʾ al-Dīn Muhammad II (1200–1220).
-From 1218 to 1220, Genghis Khan conquered Central Asia including the Kara-Khitai Khanate, thus ending the Khwarezmid Empire.
+The Khwarazmian Empire ruled over all of Persia in the early 13th century under Shah ʿAlāʾ al-Dīn Muhammad II (1200–1220).
+From 1218 to 1220, Genghis Khan conquered Central Asia including the Kara-Khitai Khanate, thus ending the Khwarazmian Empire.
 Sultan Muhammad died after retreating from the Mongols near the Caspian Sea, while his son Jalal ad-Din, after being defeated by Genghis Khan at the Battle of Indus, sought refuge with the Delhi Sultanate, and was later assassinated after various attempts to defeat the Mongols and the Seljuks.

-Khwarezm during the rule of Qunghrat dynasty (1360–1388)
+Khwarazm during the rule of Qunghrat dynasty (1360–1388)

-In 1360 there arose in Ḵwarazm an independent minor dynasty of Qunghrat Turks, the Ṣūfīs, but Solaymān Ṣūfī was crushed by Timur in 1388.
+In 1360 there arose in Khwarazm an independent minor dynasty of Qunghrat Turks, the Ṣūfīs, but Solaymān Ṣūfī was crushed by Timur in 1388.